-To create an account, without a Google login, each student should click "Join".
+To create an account, each student should click the "Create Account" button.
 Each student will be assigned a randomly generated username, which will appear at the top of the next page.
 Ask students to choose their own passwords and then hit "Continue."